NikiLi3/WCA_Stats/README.md

 ## Start docker container and init db:

-Move the newly downloaded WCA_export file into db/init directory (name does not matter, just needs to be a .sql file; the setup.sql file is no longer required)

-To create the image and start the container open a terminal and move into the directory where compose.yml is and execute:
+To create the image and start the container open a terminal and move to the project root where compose.yml is and execute:

 ```
 docker-compose up --build